Susi Jeans: Personal life and education

 Born in Vienna, she was the oldest child of Oskar and Jekaterina Hock.
-She was of Jewish descent through her father and was a direct descendant of the famed medieval rabbi Rashi.
+She was of Jewish descent through her father.
 She trained as a ballet dancer by the modernist teacher Gertrud Bodenwieser but growing rather rapidly, switched to the piano.

 From 1925 to 1931, she studied piano at the Vienna Conservatory, with organ as a second study.
 This became her first instrument from about 1928, when she began studies with the composer Franz Schmidt and the organist Franz Schütz.
 In 1931, she was heard by the organist and composer Charles-Marie Widor.
 After criticising her pedal technique, which he thought not legato enough, Widor invited her to become a student.
 She accepted his offer but did not report on his lessons' effects other than to say that he was a very old man at the time.